What Is Software Documentation? Types and Best Practices To Get Started

 To create effective documentation, you’ll want to follow the best practices from this post.

-To publish that documentation, you can use an open-source tool like Heroic Knowledge Base, which is based on the powerful WordPress software.
+To publish that documentation, you can use an open-source knowledge base tools like Heroic KB, which is based on the powerful WordPress software.

 You’ll get the flexibility and ownership of a self-hosted platform, with all of the features and functionality that you need to publish high-quality software documentation.